LumoSQL/lumosql/doc/rfc/README.md

 # About Lumions

-The privacy and security features of LumoSQL are based on the concept of a portable binary blob that is encrypted and signed, and optionally has within it different levels of access to the data, ie RBAC.
-We soon realised this should be a single global standard for all data storage, and that there was no such standard already.
+The privacy and security features of [LumoSQL](https://lumosql.org/src/lumosql) are based on each row in a database being a portable binary blob that is encrypted and signed.
+We added the optional facility for each blob to have within it different levels of access to the data, in what is often called RBAC/Role-based Access Control, or [Attribute-based Access Control](https://en.wikipedia.org/wiki/Attribute-based_access_control).

+We soon realised this our specification for a database row should be a single global standard for transport and storage of any data, and that there was no existing standard.
 The security and privacy requirements of the 21st century demand something like this, so we created it.

-From the draft RFC:
+From our nascent draft RFC:

 >> _To illustrate the main use case, Lumions would not be needed if JSON had sophisticated privacy and encryption features, with a single unique JSON